decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - Thread integrity: validate `thid` continuity.
 - Capability checks via Discover-Features v2.
 - Secure storage and protect against replay.
+- **Vault-backed fields**: Sensitive values classified as `secret` or `pii` with `storage: "vault"` MUST NOT appear in DIDComm message bodies.
+Only `$ref` pointers travel over the wire.
+- **Digest verification**: Processors MUST verify the `digest` in every `$ref` after decrypting the EDV document.
+A mismatch MUST be treated as tampering and reported via `problem-report` with code `vault_ref_invalid`.
+- **Vault lifecycle**: Coordinators SHOULD provision ephemeral vaults (short TTL) for workflow-scoped sensitive data.
+On workflow completion, vaults SHOULD be sealed; on cancellation, tombstoned.
+- **History scrubbing**: Processors MUST NOT record resolved plaintext values in the `history` array.
+History entries MAY reference `$ref` pointers but MUST NOT contain the resolved content.
+- **Transient field safety**: `$transient` values MUST be held only in volatile memory during the advance cycle and MUST NOT be written to persistent storage, logs, or history.

 ## Message Reference